 Full ingredient list and measurements included in the printable recipe card below.

 Preheat oven to 400℉.
 Generously grease (with butter or cooking spray) a 2-quart casserole dish and set aside.
-If you're planning to double the recipe, use a large greased casserole dish (9x13).
+If you're planning to double the recipe, use a large greased casserole dish (9 x 13).

+Boil fresh sweet potatoes until tender, then peel and chop or smash the softened potatoes.
 Combine potatoes with 4 tablespoons of butter, ½ cup brown sugar (packed), orange juice concentrate, orange zest, vanilla and cinnamon in a large bowl.

 Use an electric hand mixer on low speed or immersion blender to combine until creamy.
 Or use a potato masher and a little elbow grease!

-Next, make the crunchy pecan caramel topping to go over the sweet potato base.
 Melt 4 tablespoons of butter and ½ cup of brown sugar along with ½ teaspoon cinnamon in a small pan over medium heat.

 Once sugar has dissolved (just 2-3 mins) add the half and half and pecans.
 Stir and let the caramel sauce simmer for a minute, then remove from heat.
 Add a pinch of coarse kosher salt.